What Majors and Programs are offered?

 Are there tutoring services available?

 Yes!
 We have an entire department devoted to support our students.
-The Center for Student Success offers assistance to students who might need tutoring.
+The Center for Student Success offers Tutoring Services to students who might need assistance.

 What is the average class size at LCU?